ibm-mas/ansible-devops/docs/playbooks/backup-restore.md

 - `BR_ACTION` - Set to `backup` or `restore`

 ### Backup-Specific Variables
 - `BACKUP_VERSION` - (Optional) Custom version identifier for the backup.
-If not provided, defaults to timestamp format `YYMMDD-HHMMSS`
+If not provided, defaults to timestamp format `YYYYMMDD-HHMMSS`

 ### Restore-Specific Variables
 - `BACKUP_VERSION_TO_RESTORE` - (Required) The backup version identifier to restore